openaire/usage-statistics-guidelines/docs/service-specification/service-spec.md

-#  Usage Statistics Service Specification
+#  Usage Counts Service Specification

-## Matomo Open Source Analytics platform
+## OpenAIRE Analytics platform
-OpenAIRE’s usage statistic service uses the [Matomo Open Source Analytics platform][matomo] to track usage activity.
+OpenAIRE’s usage counts service uses the [Matomo Open Source Analytics platform][matomo] to track usage activity.
 Matomo is a platform for web traffic analysis which started in 2007 and has recently become the world's leading open-source analytics platform.
 Matomo provides users with valuable insights into their website traffic and visitors activity.
 The main advantage of Matomo against other analytics platforms, e.g. Google Analytics, is its approach to ownership of collected data.
 All information gathered, is available and controlled only by Matomo users and by default is not shared with any third parties.

 Matomo is self-hosted, so the platform is stored on user’s infrastructure and all data is tracked inside the user’s database.
 Thus, the user keeps full data ownership and can control who has access.
 It provides greater flexibility, as it allows the collection and storage of PII (*Personally Identifiable Information*) and other sensitive data that cannot usually be stored outside of a user’s system.
 Due to its privacy policy, Matomo is compliant with EU regulations, and is recommended by independent centers for Privacy Protection, e.g. ULD 16  in Germany and CNIL 17  in France.
 Apart from its privacy policies, Matomo exceeds the main competitive Google Analytics platform in other respects, as shown in Table 1 below.